 Since it can be hard to find Radhuni elsewhere other than in Bengal, Nigella seeds is the preferred next.

-So like most spice blends, there is not set recipe for Panch phoron.
+Like most spice blends, there is no set recipe for Indian five spice.
 The whole spices are mixed in equal quantity although this depends on personal preference.

 While most spice blends will require you to roast, grind and blend, this one is simple.

 You just take the 5 whole spices, mix together and the blend is done.